-This includes training to obtain and maintain accreditation to the level of ‘Apply First Aid,’ and annual CPR refresher training.
+This includes training to obtain and maintain accreditation to the level of ‘Provide First Aid', and annual CPR refresher training.

 Corporate Responsibility Allowance

-First Aid Officers will receive payment of corporate responsibility allowance (CRA) of $20 per fortnight, once they have completed their Apply First Aid training.
+First Aid Officers will receive payment of corporate responsibility allowance (CRA) of $20 per fortnight, once they have completed their 'Provide First Aid' training.